domenicquirl/comprehensive-rust/src/control-flow-basics/functions.md

 - Declaration parameters are followed by a type (the reverse of some programming languages), then a return type.
 - The last expression in a function body (or any block) becomes the return value.
 Simply omit the `;` at the end of the expression.
+  - In this example, the entire `if` is the return (and only) expression of the `gcd` function, while the recursive call to `gcd` is the last (and only) expression and thus the value of the `if` branch and the same for `a` in the `else` branch.
-The `return` keyword can be used for early return, but the "bare value" form is idiomatic at the end of a function (refactor `gcd` to use a `return`).
+  - The `return` keyword can be used for early return, but the "bare value" form is idiomatic at the end of a function (refactor `gcd` to use a `return`).
 - Some functions have no return value, and return the 'unit type', `()`.
 The compiler will infer this if the return type is omitted.
 - Overloading is not supported -- each function has a single implementation.